dkarunakaran/carnd-behavioral-cloning-p3/README.md

     return df
 ```

 For getting the data for training and validation, I used ImageDataGenerator provided by Keras.
 The object can generate batches of tensor image data with real-time data augmentation.
-Even though I am using ImageDataGenerator, I didnt use any built in data augumentation technique of the method.
+Even though I am using ImageDataGenerator, I didnt use any built in data augumentation technique of the function.

 ```
 # Instantiating ImageDataGenerator other than yield function